Mixer57/SuMixEd/README.md

   - [ ] Set disk space limits for user by license type.
   - [x] Check all uploaded files by Antivirus APP.
   - [x] Ban user when in their files virus are found.
     - [x] Permanent ban if uploaded executable file with a virus.
+  - [x] Strong encryption for user files.
 - [ ] **User guides and Help and F.A.Q.**
   - [ ] Add F.A.Q. in the Editor.
     - [ ] Categorized like a L2 ingame help wnd.